Architecture

 TUnit for Async-First Testing

-Modern test framework with true async support, real-time progress reporting, parallel execution.
-Comprehensive test coverage (unit, integration, snapshot) with fast feedback loops.
+Modern test framework with true async support, real-time progress reporting, parallel execution, and comprehensive coverage.

 Terraform Show Approximation